Diego Cardoso: Guarani (loan)

 After two years playing in Santos B, on 7 January 2019, Diego Cardoso was loaned to Guarani until the end of the year.
 A regular starter during the Campeonato Paulista, he lost his starting spot in the Série B.

 Botafogo-SP

 On 31 December 2019, Diego Cardoso signed a one-year contract with Botafogo-SP, after his deal with Santos expired.

+Valletta

+On 24 July 2023, Valletta from Malta, announced the signing of Diego Cardoso.